Server Configuration Options

 Here’s an example of what you may find in this file:

-# Location of Blocks' data folder root: /home/pixi-server/PIXILAB-Blocks-root # Where to go when addressing root of server (i.e., just http://pixi.guide/) serverRootRedirect: /spot/?mobile=Mob1 # Main server configuration server: type: pixilab_server #corsPath: /rest/script/invoke/* #corsAllowOrigin: "*" applicationConnectors: - type: http port: 8080 scripting: watchFiles: true logging: # The default level of all loggers.
-Can be OFF, ERROR, WARN, INFO, DEBUG, TRACE, or ALL. level: WARN loggers: Realm: INFO # Log task log statements messages, regardless of originating Realm Script: INFO # Log "console.log" messages from advanced scripts #defaultNetwork: 10.2.0.10 #artnet: # bindToAddress: 10.3.0.10 # sendToAddress: 10.3.0.25 # Enable tftp server for network boot support. #tftp: # port: 8069
+# Location of Blocks' data folder root: /home/pixi-server/PIXILAB-Blocks-root # Where to go when addressing root of server (i.e., just http://pixi.guide/) serverRootRedirect: /spot/?mobile=Mob1 # Main server configuration server: type: pixilab_server #corsPath: /rest/script/invoke/* #corsAllowOrigin: "*" applicationConnectors: - type: http port: 8080 scripting: watchFiles: true logging: # The default level of all loggers, such as OFF, ERROR, WARN, INFO level: WARN loggers: Realm: INFO # Log task log statements messages, regardless of originating Realm Script: INFO # Log "console.log" messages from advanced scripts #defaultNetwork: 10.2.0.10 #artnet: # bindToAddress: 10.3.0.10 # sendToAddress: 10.3.0.25 # Enable tftp server for network boot support. #tftp: # port: 8069

 This file uses the YAML file format.
 Lines beginning with a #-sign are comments.
 To activate such lines in the example above, remove the leading #-sign.